Salinas lettuce strike of 1936: National Labor Relations Board Findings

-The NLRB also determined that the actions of law enforcement and its agents, were "one of inexcusable police brutality, in many instances bordering upon sadism."
+The NLRB also determined that the actions of law enforcement and its agents were "one of inexcusable police brutality, in many instances bordering upon sadism."
 Furthermore, the court decided that "the activities of the police in town…do not inspire one with a sense of respect.
 Innumerable false arrests were made, many without a shadow of evidence.
 Large numbers of persons were kept in jail for 4 or 5 days without having any charges brought against them."
 Nonetheless, the court could not assign responsibility for those actions to the GSVA or its member firms.
-The court noted that Colonel Sanborn appeared at the bidding of the attorney for the Citizens' Association, Edgar Thorne, and that Hoyt Sanders, although he was an employee of the GSVA and was active in recruiting citizen deputies, didn't violate the Act in doing so.
-The NLRB found that Sanders' involvement in the violence on September 16 was due to him being ordered to the scene by Sheriff Abbott.
+The court noted that Colonel Sanborn appeared at the bidding of the attorney for the Citizens' Association, Edgar Thorne, and that Hoyt Sanders.
+However, he was an employee of the GSVA and was active in recruiting citizen deputies, and didn't violate the Act in doing so.
+The NLRB found that Sanders' involvement in the violence on September 16 was due to his being ordered to the scene by Sheriff Abbott.

-With respect to the suppliers' boycott of Tracy-Waldron Fruit Company when A. M. Tracy attempted to strike an agreement with the Union, the NLRB found that the GSVA and its members interfered with, restrained, and coerced the employees, not only of the Tracy-Waldron Fruit Company, but also all of the members of the GSVA in the exercise of their rights guaranteed under the Act.
+With respect to the suppliers' boycott of Tracy-Waldron Fruit Company when A. M. Tracy attempted to strike an agreement with the union, the NLRB found that the GSVA and its members interfered with, restrained, and coerced the employees, not only of the Tracy-Waldron Fruit Company, but also all of the members of the GSVA in the exercise of their rights guaranteed under the Act.

-The NLRB also found that the GSVA and its members committed espionage against the Union and its workers and, in doing so, interfered with, restrained, and coerced its employees in the exercise of their rights guaranteed under the Act.
+The NLRB also found that the GSVA and its members committed espionage against the union and its workers and, in doing so, interfered with, restrained, and coerced its employees in the exercise of their rights guaranteed under the Act.

 Finally, the NLRB found that these "activities, having a close, intimate, and substantial relation to trade, traffic, and commerce among the several States," tended to lead and had led to labor disputes that burdened and obstructed commerce and the free flow of commerce.

-The NLRB issued and the Ninth Circuit Court sustained orders for the Grower-Shipper Vegetable Association and certain of its member firms to:
+The NLRB issued, and the Ninth Circuit Court sustained orders for the Grower-Shipper Vegetable Association and certain of its member firms to: